Permissions and privacy

 We need it because it allows us to manipulate the content on the website you use Briskine for.

-For example when you insert a template with a keyboard shortcut, that's considered a change to the website.
-If we want variables to work (Example: To first name), we have to read the content of the website.
+When you insert a template in a text field, it's considered a change to the website.
+For variables to work (for example, {{to.first_name}}), we have to read the contents of the website.

 Why do we need this permission on all websites?